TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/Index.rst

 Whenever you see *->[object name]* in the tables it means that the property is an object "*object name*" with properties from object *object name*.
 You don't need to define the object type.
+You will often find the according documentation on its own page.

 .. _objects-calc: